JoeTomkinson/Biped.UI.Fixes.Plugin/README.md

 ## Credits

 - **Original Plugin:**
-  Thanks to Lyall for the original BipedFix plugin inspiration.
+  Thanks to Lyall for the original BipedFix plugin inspiration [found Here](https://github.com/Lyall/BipedFix).

+- [BepinEx](https://github.com/BepInEx/BepInEx) is licensed under the GNU Lesser General Public License v2.1.

 - **Contributors:**

-  Joe Tomkinson – for the updated version and ongoing improvements.
+ 1) **Joe** – for the updated version and ongoing improvements.
-  Andrew – for pointing me to the original version and still playing co-op games with me nearly a decade on.
+ 2) **Andrew B** – for pointing me to the original version and still playing co-op games with me nearly a decade on.